top of page

 A therapeutic rap recording session from Hip Hop Project IN.

-• from tension to rhythm
+• From tension to rhythm

-• from shutdown to expression
+• From shutdown to expression

-• from isolation to belonging
+• From isolation to belonging

-• from reaction to choice
+• From reaction to choice

-And the more I worked, the more I saw that electronic music—because of its structure, repetition, and precision—has incredible therapeutic potential.
+That project taught me something I still carry: when the rhythm changes, the internal experience changes.
+The more I worked, the more I saw that electronic music—with its structure, repetition, and precision—holds incredible therapeutic potential.

-So… what is Electronic Music Therapy (EMT)?
+So… What is Electronic Music Therapy (EMT)?

-We can use sound creation and sound based dialogue as a guided process to meet emotional material that’s hard to regulate in daily life—then transform it safely.
+EMT is built around one main idea: We can use sound creation and sound-based dialogue as a guided process to meet emotional material that’s hard to regulate in daily life—then transform it safely.

 Electronic Music Therapy Logo

-Instead of trying to “think” our way out of anxiety, stress, grief, anger, or numbness… we work with the nervous system directly:
+Instead of trying to “think” our way out of anxiety, stress, grief, anger, or numbness, we work with the nervous system directly:

-• Repetition + rhythm create stability
+• Repetition + rhythm create stability.

-• Layers of sound help us track internal complexity
+• Layers of sound help us track internal complexity.

-• Breath + timing calm or mobilize the body
+• Breath + timing calm or mobilize the body.

-• Creative action turns stuck patterns into movement
+• Creative action turns stuck patterns into movement.

-The point is not to make a “good song.”The point is to make a useful experience—one that changes the body and creates more choice inside the mind.
+The point is not to make a “good song.”
+The point is to create a useful experience—one that changes the body and opens up more choices inside the mind.

 Electronic music is one of the most “body-based” musical forms we have.
+There are a few reasons it works so well for regulation:

-1) It’s measurable and repeatable.Tempo, structure, intensity, frequency range, dynamics—these can be shaped precisely.
-That means we can build personal tools that are consistent and learnable.
+1) It’s measurable and repeatable.
+Tempo, structure, intensity, frequency range, and dynamics can be shaped precisely.
+This means we can build personal tools that are consistent and learnable.

-2) It speaks the nervous system’s language.The nervous system learns through rhythm, repetition, and pattern.
+2) It speaks the nervous system’s language.
+The nervous system learns through rhythm, repetition, and pattern.
 When those patterns become safe, the body softens.
 When they become dynamic, the body mobilizes.

-3) It creates flow-state fast.Choosing sounds, building loops, shaping transitions—this is naturally absorbing.
-When guided well, it becomes a therapeutic flow-state: focused, present, embodied.
+3) It creates flow-state fast.
+Choosing sounds, building loops, and shaping transitions are naturally absorbing.
+When guided well, it becomes a therapeutic flow-state: focused, present, and embodied.

+This is the part I’m most excited about.
 Project In is not only about sessions or workshops.
 It’s also about accessible tools—things people can actually use in daily life.

 It’s a small thing—but it opens a big door:

-• self-regulation tools that don’t require therapy language
+• Self-regulation tools that don’t require therapy language.

-• guided practices that can be used alone or in sessions
+• Guided practices that can be used alone or in sessions.

-• simple “games” that train nervous system stability over time
+• Simple “games” that train nervous system stability over time.

-• creative interfaces that make wellbeing feel alive, not clinical
+• Creative interfaces that make well-being feel alive, not clinical.

+Soon, people will be able to visit the projectin.org and try these tools directly—breath tools, rhythm exercises, and interactive self-regulation experiments.
 This is a living project.
-It will evolve.
-And I want the community to be part of watching it grow.
+It will evolve, and I want the community to be part of watching it grow.

+Project In has always been a bridge between art, well-being, and social impact.
 EMT fits naturally because it brings together everything I’ve been working toward:

-• trauma-informed psychology
+• Trauma-informed psychology

-• music therapy practice
+• Music therapy practice

-• community-based creative methods
+• Community-based creative methods

-• digital tools and design
+• Digital tools and design

-• the reality that many people need support that is accessible, embodied, and practical
+• The reality that many people need support that is accessible, embodied, and practical

-My aim is simple:make regulation and emotional processing more accessible—especially for people who don’t respond to conventional approaches, or who feel stuck inside their own patterns.
+My aim is simple: make regulation and emotional processing more accessible—especially for those who don’t respond to conventional approaches or feel stuck inside their own patterns.
+This can manifest in many forms: 1:1 sessions, group workshops, youth projects, community labs, and digital tools anyone can try.

-Follow the project / stay connected
+Follow the Project / Stay Connected

-If you want to follow the evolution of EMT inside Project In—new tools, experiments, exercises, and ways to use electronic music for wellbeing:
+If you want to follow the evolution of EMT inside Project In—new tools, experiments, exercises, and ways to use electronic music for well-being:

 • Instagram: @projectin_art_health